-Miscegenation is sexual intercourse between individuals of differing racial
+Miscegenation is sex between individuals of differing racial groups.
+The

 Miscegenation is mixing of people considered to be of different racial types.